This is IMPORTANT

 Shun’s Edo line has been discontinued.
 It seems like a lot of customers had way too much beef with what they describe to be a ‘weird’ bolster on these knives.
 I never had any issues with it, but nonetheless, I will share my opinion with you today.

-Sometimes in life, you just have to close your eyes, shut your mouth and stick with the top-of-the-line products.
+Well look, sometimes in life, you just have to close your eyes, shut your mouth and stick with the top-of-the-line products.
 Knives are absolutely one of those things!

 I love cooking, but give me a crappy blade and the experience goes south pretty fast.